MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/driver-control-and-device-control.md

 If color management control is provided by either the driver or by printer hardware, the driver's [printer graphics DLL](printer-graphics-dll.md) must set the GCAPS_ICM flag in the [**DEVINFO**](/windows/win32/api/winddi/ns-winddi-devinfo) structure.

-The driver must indicate support for CYMK color space (if appropriate), as described in [Supporting CMYK Color Space](supporting-cmyk-color-space.md).
+The driver must indicate support for CMYK color space (if appropriate), as described in [Supporting CMYK Color Space](supporting-cmyk-color-space.md).

 Printer graphics DLLs must define the following three functions: